ideasonpurpose/basic-wordpress-vagrant/README.md

 ## Additional Notes

 A [.gitignore file][gitignore] will be added to the site directory if one doesn't already exist.
-This file will exclude all WordPress core files from Git.
+This file excludes all WordPress core files from Git.

 The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.